Empathy Rooms is a place where young people and adults can come and

 Stephen Queen - Accredited CBT Psychotherapist and Counsellor

-I am a fully accredited BABCP & BACP, CBT Psychotherapist.
+I am a Snr accredited Psychotherapist and hold accreditation with BABCP, BACP and the NCPS (SCoPEd Level C).
 I currently work with Adults, Couples and Children on a range of mild to moderate mental health problems.
 I have many years of experience working with addiction, depression, anxiety, OCD, POCD, stress, self-esteem, psychosexual disorders, ASD, ADHD, and have done considerable work within the LGBT community.
 I am particular interest in working with trauma and specialise in working with:

-I am a qualified clinical supervisor, so help to promote high professional standards whilst supervising other therapists, and I also practice hypnotherapy and hold all three stages of EMDR training
+I am a qualified clinical supervisor, so help to promote high professional standards whilst supervising other therapists, and I also practice hypnotherapy, EMDR and Neurofeedback.

 You can expect a non-judgemental attitude, compassion and understanding with a level of challenge coordinated to help bring about meaningful change.